imshimsin/Geralts-Interaction-Game/README.md

    ```bash
    python witcher_story_app_hands.py
    ```
 3. When prompted, enter the API address shown by `run_both.py`.
+Running on http://127.0.X.XXX:5000 OR http://192.168.X.XXX:5000

 ### Emotion Game
 1. Run the emotion-based game directly:
    ```bash
    python Witcher_emotion_game.py
    ```
-2. A window will display the API address where the emotion API is running.
+2. A  Pop-Up window will appear and display the API address in which the emotion API is currently running.

 ## Project Structure
 ```